dotnet/designs/accepted/2020/cbor/cbor.md

     /// <exception cref="InvalidOperationException">
     ///   the reader is not at the start of new value.
     /// </exception>
-    /// <exception cref="FormatException">
-    ///   the next value has an invalid CBOR encoding. -or-
-    ///   there was an unexpected end of CBOR encoding data. -or-
-    ///   the next value uses a CBOR encoding that is not valid under the current conformance level.
-    /// </exception>
     public void SkipValue(bool disableConformanceLevelChecks = false) { throw null; }

     /// <summary>